 Hollywood Rose City Little League

-When to sign up: Spring registration is December 15 to March 1; fall registration is August 10-31.
+When to sign up: Spring registration is typically December to early March; fall registration is in August

 i9 Sports

-Use their site to search by zip code to check out what baseball and softball leagues are close to you.
+Use the i9 Sports site to search by zip code to check out what baseball and softball leagues are close to you.
+I9 seeks to differentiate themselves by embedding sportsmanship lessons in their weekly practice plans and by looking to pair practice time with game time.

 Portland Cal Ripken Baseball

-Founded in 2013, Portland Cal Ripken is a subsect of the national Cal Ripken Baseball organization.
+Founded in 2013, Portland Cal Ripken is a subset of the national Cal Ripken Baseball organization, and offers additional boundary and game flexibility over more traditional leagues.

 Cleveland Youth Baseball & Softball